doctorfree/RoonCommandLine/markdown/play_tag.1.md

 play_tag - Play Roon Library Tag

 # SYNOPSIS
-**play_tag** [*TAG*]
+**play_tag** [ TAG ]

 # DESCRIPTION
-**play_tag** Plays the Roon Library tag named *TAG*.
+Plays the Roon Library tag named *TAG*.
 If no library tag name matches *TAG* exactly, search for Roon Library tag whose name contains the case-sensitive string *TAG*.
-If there is a unique match on the search substring then it will play that tag.
-If more than one Roon Library tag name matches the search substring then it will return a list of matching tag names.
+If there is a unique match on the search substring then *play_tag* will play that tag.
+If more than one Roon Library tag name matches the search substring then *play_tag* will return a list of matching tag names.
 To play an tag using the substring search facility, enough of a substring must be supplied to uniquely match a Roon Library tag name.

 # COMMAND LINE OPTIONS
 **TAG**